catspeed-cc/invidious-token-updater/README.md

 docker-compose is required as the script runs code from google inside the docker container to get the tokens

+***This script is NOT production worthy without extensive changes to the way the tokens are updated, etc.***

 ## Instructions

 Below assumes the following: